 This section applies to the County government.
 State law and the County Code impose many deadlines by which the County, Board of Supervisors, and other public bodies must act.
 The following deadlines are extended, with the proviso that the Board of Supervisors and the County will endeavor to the extent practicable to meet the deadlines established by State law and the County Code.
-Subsections (D), (E), and (F) may be applied by the Albemarle County Public Schools, the authorities, and the other public bodies identified in Section 4.
+This sectionSubsections (D), (E), and (F) may be applied by the Albemarle County Public Schools, the authorities, and the other public bodies identified in Section 4-to the extent practicable.